 While on exchange, you will still pay BI's tuition fees, not the host university's.
 There may also be other, small costs associated with the exchange programme.
 You are expected to cover your own travel, insurance, and living expenses.
 Certain schools may also require you to purchase your own health insurance.

 The State Educational Loan Fund

-Students who are entitled to receive support from The State Educational Loan Fund in Norway are also entitled to this support while participating in the two semesters exchange programme.
+Students are entitled to receive support from The State Educational Loan Fund in Norway while on exchange.
+They are also entitled to this support while participating in the two-semester exchange programme.

 To qualify for support you must usually be a Norwegian citizen.
 Foreign citizens can receive support for education in Norway when certain conditions are fulfilled.
 Read more on the State Educational Loan Fund's website.

 Our partner institutions will help you find a place to live, see the website of the school you would like to go on exchange to.

 If you are already a student at BI and curious about how the application process works, read more on our student portal by logging in at the top right-hand side of this page.

 Phone: +47 46 41 02 27

 The following is of all our partner institutions around the world.
 It's not meant to be a list of all the places you can go on exchange as a student here, but you can use it to get a general idea of the schools and countries where BI students go on exchange.

 If you have any questions, please contact firstname.lastname@example.org.